Last update: March 14th, 2017

 NiceTalk is an app that allows Chinese students to reach English speakers.
 The NiceTalk salary is $10 an hour with $10 bonus for signing up.
 They also have a referral bonus system.

 VIPKid a new Chinese company that looks very promising.
-According to this website the VIPKid salary is $16 -$22 an hour or $2000 – $2500 monthly.
+The VIPKid salary is $14 -$22 an hour or $2000 – $2500 monthly.
 From the comments at the bottom: “You teach for 25 mins at an average rate of 7.50 USD but they ALWAYS have competitions and other incentive programs” – Georgia L

 Best10n1 I think many of their teachers are ex-pats living in China (and speak Chinese).
 The Best10n1 salary is unknown.